tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 If you are serious about learning Japanese, don't use English subtitles.
 Watch with Japanese subtitles or without any subtitles at all.

+### I am struggling to switch from English to Japanese media.

+You shouldn't have this problem.
+Most people before they start AJATT already have a passion for otaku content or other types of Japanese media.
+If you decided to learn Japanese out of the blue, and you don't like any of the above, it's going to be very hard to immerse without going back to English.

+If you like anime, there will be no temptation to watch crap in English.
+But if you're not like that, then why are you learning Japanese in the first place?

 ### Pausing.
 How often should I look things up?